 Mindlessness: “A style of mental functioning in which people follow recipes, impose old categories to classify what they see, act with some rigidity, operate on automatic pilot, and mislabel unfamiliar new contexts as familiar old ones.
 A mindless mental style works to conceal problems that are worsening.”
 (Weick and Sutcliffe) I like being me.
 I’m starting to …

 I copied Nick Walker’s summary text to a page , which at the moment I really like and so thought I’d provide the opportunity for public feedback by also writing it as a post here.
 I will use your comments to add to the page also, (please state in your post if you do not want me …

 People often ask me about how I came to discover I have Asperger’s Syndrome / be Autistic and have ADHD, so here’s a brief account, as simple as I can make it.
 Most of my life I’ve had existential questions like Why am I here?
 What is this?
 Does the sky go on forever? etc. …

 Jonny Drury BA (Hons)

-Artist, Creative-Educator, Trainer, Facilitator.
+Artist, Researcher, Facilitator.